auerlab/fasda/README.md

 There are mature, easy-to-use, and efficient tools for all steps in a typical differential analysis pipeline up to and including alignment (read mapping) and peak calling.
-Well-maintained tools such as FastQC, cutadapt, fastq-trim, BWA, Bowtie2, HISAT2, samtools, bedtools, and MACS2 make the early stages of an RNA-Seq, ATAC-Seq, or ChIP-Seq analysis fairly straightforward.
+Well-maintained tools such as FastQC, fastq-trim, cutadapt, kallisto, BWA, Bowtie2, HISAT2, samtools, bedtools, and MACS2/MACS3 make the early stages of an RNA-Seq, ATAC-Seq, or ChIP-Seq analysis fairly straightforward.

 Data-massaging before and after differential analysis is also relatively